GnuCOBOL

-GnuCOBOL (formerly OpenCOBOL, and for a short time known as GNU Cobol) is a free implementation of the COBOL programming language.
-GnuCOBOL is a transcompiler to C which uses a native C compiler.
-Originally designed by Keisuke Nishida, the lead development was taken up by Roger While.
-The most recent developments are now led by Simon Sobisch, Ron Norman, Edward Hart, Sergey Kashyrin and many others.
+GnuCOBOL (formerly known as OpenCOBOL, and briefly as GNU Cobol) is a free implementation of the COBOL programming language that is part of the GNU project.
+GnuCOBOL translates the COBOL code into C and then compiles it using the native C compiler.

 History

-While working with Rildo Pragana on TinyCOBOL, Keisuke decided to attempt a COBOL compiler suitable for integration with gcc.
-This soon became the OpenCOBOL project.
-Keisuke worked as the lead developer until 2005 and version 0.31.
-Roger then took over as lead and released OpenCOBOL 1.0 on 27 December 2007.
-Work on the OpenCOBOL 1.1 pre-release continued until February 2009.
-In May 2012, active development was moved to SourceForge, and the pre-release of February 2009 was marked as a release.
+While collaborating with Rildo Pragana on TinyCOBOL, Keisuke Nishida initiated the development of a COBOL compiler designed for integration with GCC, which led to the creation of the OpenCOBOL project.
+Nishida served as the lead developer until 2005, up to version 0.31.
+Roger While succeeded him as the lead developer and released OpenCOBOL 1.0 on December 27, 2007.
+Development on the OpenCOBOL 1.1 pre-release continued until February 2009.
+In May 2012, active development transitioned to SourceForge, and the February 2009 pre-release was officially marked as a release.
 In late September 2013, OpenCOBOL was accepted as a GNU Project, renamed to GNU Cobol, and then finally to GnuCOBOL in September 2014.
-Ron Norman has added a Report Writer module as a branch of GnuCobol 2.0, and Sergey Kashyrin has developed a version that uses C++ intermediates instead of C.
+Ron Norman contributed a Report Writer module as a branch of GnuCobol 2.0, and Sergey Kashyrin developed a version that uses C++ intermediates instead of C.

-Latest current release is now v3.1 Final, issued 7 July 2020.

-Transfer of copyrights to the Free Software Foundation over GnuCOBOL source code (including versions with GNU Cobol and OpenCOBOL spellings) was finalized on 17 June 2015.
+Transfer of copyrights to the Free Software Foundation over GnuCOBOL source code (including versions with GNU Cobol and OpenCOBOL spellings) was finalized on 17 June, 2015.

+The latest current release is v3.2, which was released on 28 July 2023.

 Philosophy

-While striving to keep in line with COBOL Standards up to the current COBOL 2014 specification, and also to include features common in existing compilers, the developers do not claim any level of standards conformance.
-Even so, the 2.2 final release passes over 9,688 (99.79%) of the tests included in the NIST COBOL 85 test suite, out of 9,708 (as 20 are deleted).
+While aiming to adhere to COBOL standards, including the COBOL 2014 specification and features commonly found in existing compilers, the developers do not assert any formal level of standards conformance.
+Nevertheless, the 2.2 (released September 2017) successfully passes 9,688 out of 9,708 tests (99.79%) from the NIST test suite, with 20 tests excluded.

+The latest stable release, version 3.2, was released in July 2023.

 GnuCOBOL translates a COBOL program (source code) into a C program.
-The C program can then be compiled into the actual code used by the computer (object code) or into a library where other programs can call (link to) it.
-Under UNIX and similar operating systems (such as Linux), the GNU C compiler is used.
-For Windows, Microsoft’s Visual Studio Express package provides the C compiler.
-The two step compilation is usually performed by a single command, but an option exists to allow the programmer to stop compilation after the C code has been generated.
+The C program can then be compiled into machine-executable object code or into a library where other programs can call (link to) it.
+On UNIX and similar operating systems (such as Linux), the GNU C compiler is used for this process.
+On Windows, the C compiler provided by Microsoft's Visual Studio software package is typically used; earlier versions also supported the now-discontinued Visual Studio Express editions.

+Although the two-step compilation process is typically performed with a single command, an option is available to halt the process after the C code has been generated.